skx/dotfiles/.emacs.d/init.md

 	;; Show the file we've got loaded in the frame title.
 	(setq frame-title-format  (concat invocation-name "@" system-name ": %b %+%+ %f"))

-    ;; Copying in emacs should allow pasting into gnome-terminal, etc.
-    (setq x-select-enable-clipboard t)

     (defun px-raise-frame-and-give-focus ()
         (when window-system